Local description of S-matrix in quantum field theory in curved spacetime using Riemann-normal coordinate: Introduction

-Keeping in mind the above discussions, we propose a technique through which a local description of S-matrix in curved spacetime can be given.
-To describe a global S-matrix, it is well known \cite{wald1994quantum} that notion of asymptotic free states is required, which one can be defined under the following set of conditions \begin{itemize} \item asymptotically flat spacetime or \item non-vanishing curvature only in a compact region or \item globally hyperbolic spacetime (which possesses a Cauchy hypersurface) which is mostly a necessary condition in Hamiltonian formulation of General Relativity or \item asymptotically stationary spacetime (since time-like Killing vector field gives rise to a split between positive and negative frequencies) or \item existence of Feynman propagator (propagating positive frequency in-states into positive frequency out-states) \end{itemize}
+Keeping in mind the above discussions and the previous works done in the literature \cite{Wald:1979wt, friedman1992unitarity, giddings2013gravitational, bousso2005cosmology, colosi2012s, spradlin2002vacuum}, we propose a technique in the present article through which a local description of S-matrix in curved spacetime can be obtained in a covariant manner using the Riemann-normal coordinate (RNC).
+In order to describe a global S-matrix, it is well-known \cite{wald1994quantum} that notion of asymptotic free states is required, which can be defined under the following set of conditions i) asymptotically flat spacetime or ii) non-vanishing curvature only in a compact region or iii) globally hyperbolic spacetime (which possesses a Cauchy hypersurface) which is mostly a necessary condition in the Hamiltonian formulation of General Relativity or iv) asymptotically stationary spacetime (since time-like Killing vector field gives rise to a split between positive and negative frequencies) or v) existence of Feynman propagator (propagating positive frequency in-states into the positive frequency out-states).